swiss/fedlex-jolux/doc/classified_compilation.md

 :::{admonition} Hint for legal laypersons
 :class: hint
-Entries in the Classified Compilation are consolidations of entries in the Official Compilation.
+Entries in the Classified Compilation (CC) are consolidations of entries in the Official Compilation (OC).
 The main reason for having a Classified Compilation is a better usability of the legislative resources because the Classified Compilation represents the current state of a legislative resource.

 It is important to realize that the Classified Compilation is not legally binding, the source of the "true law" is always the [Official Compilation](official_compilation.md).
 :::